 “This is a paradigm shift for the industry, and we hope our customers recognize that they have better options than to ‘fix when fail,’” he adds.
 “That strategy is simply too costly to the bottom line and presents unnecessary risks for the enterprise.”

-Article contributed by Bill Sayavich, technology manager for Parker Hannifin Global Services (top), Mario Calvo (middle), business unit manager for Parker's Quick Coupling Division and Guillermo Hiyane Division Sales Manager, TransAir.
+Article contributed by Bill Sayavich, technology manager for Parker Hannifin Global Services (top), Mario Calvo (middle), marketing manager for Parker's Quick Coupling Division and Guillermo Hiyane Division Sales Manager, TransAir.

 Additional articles on predictive maintenance and IIoT: